CloudCannon/astro-starter/README.md

 Documentation, blog and other text heavy sections should replicate how the blog section is implemented in this template.

-WIP: ~~The blog pages in this template use MDX to allow for snippets.
-Snippets allow you to use HTML components throughout your markdown text.~~
+The blog pages in this template use MDX to allow for snippets.
+Snippets allow you to use HTML components throughout your markdown text.

 A common layout, with changing markdown content is favored for these kinds of text heavy pages, rather than using Bookshop components - which are defined and managed in your markdown pages frontmatter.